 Delivered multiple CCR copies to single-bill addresses serving several persons i.e., apartments, businesses, large private employers (a list of locations is attached).

 Delivered multiple CCR copies to community organizations (A list of organizations is attached.)

-Posted the CCR or a notice of availability in the lobby of apartment complexes (list of the locations is attached).
+Posted the CCR or a notice of availability at locations within the apartment/condo complex (list of the locations is attached).

 Other